ts24017/KI-ARS_Zero-Shot/README.md

 Quick Start

-1. Clone this repository.

-2. Follow the [AI Service README](ki/README.md) instructions in the `/ki` folder to install and run the AI service.
+1. Follow the [AI Service README](ki/README.md) instructions in the `/ki` folder to install and run the AI service.

+2. Follow the [Backend README](src/README.md) instructions in the `/src` folder to install and start the Spring Boot backend.

 3. Follow the [Frontend README](frontend/README.md)  instructions in the `/frontend` folder to install and start the Vue.js frontend.

-4. Follow the [Backend README](src/README.md) instructions in the `/src` folder to install and start the Spring Boot backend.

 ---